bcgov/entity/docs/Way of Working/Availability_Holidays.md

 **Overview of Team availability BC Registries**
-- When are you away?
+- When are you unavailable (booked into workshops, conferences, heads-down & undisturbed, working remotely with intermitten connectivity, etc)?
 ----

 **Assets**